California Psalms

 counterpoint.

-10 And all have their own fate conducting.
+10 And all move as conducted by their own uncommon fate.

 4